petterreinholdtsen/kodi-invidious-plugin/README.md

 This plugin provides an [Invidious](https://invidio.us) client for [Kodi](https://kodi.tv).
 Invidious is a privacy-friendly web frontend to YouTube.

-**Note:** Currently, this plugin only works with Kodi 19 and newer.
+**Note:** Currently, this plugin is only tested with Kodi 20 and newer.

 ## Installation